Select your Open Day

-Study for a Masters in International Events Management at Liverpool John Moores University.
-This course will give you a critical, theoretical, strategic and practical knowledge and understanding of the sector on an international basis.
+LJMU's Masters in International Events Management provides a critical, theoretical, strategic and practical understanding of this sector on an international basis.

-- Ideal for graduates and professionals from events, business and management-related backgrounds
+- Study alongside graduates and professionals from events, business and management-related backgrounds

 - Explore all aspects of international event management

 - Learn from research-active staff and event management professionals

 - Benefit from extensive networking and collaboration opportunities via EventStart

 With employers identifying a skills gap in candidates applying for international events management posts and recent industry sector reports confirming the continued growth of the worldwide events sector, this course offers an ideal opportunity for students to prepare for employment.